Ju-Ma-Na Restaurant, Bali – For Your Dining Pleasure

 You will feel as if you are eating art – the presentation is exceptional – and the service is wonderful.
 Never in my life have I seen such a large pepper mill.
 It was the size of a small child.
 The price for the evening was around 300 dollars – rather extravagant but certainly worth it for the location, ambience and service.

 All in all the early evening cocktails and the dinner were wonderful.
 We were pleased to be greeted by the wonderfully talented chef following the meal.
 Of the seven restaurants that we visited in Bali, we ranked Ju-Ma-Na Restaurant and Bar number ONE.
 Ju-Ma-Na is a class above the other restaurants around Bali.
-You will certainly not regret your decision if you choose Ju-Ma-Na at The Banyan Tree Ungasan Bali (now called the Jumana Bali Ungasan Resort) as your dining destination.
+You will certainly not regret your decision if you choose Ju-Ma-Na at The Banyan Tree Ungasan Bali Umana Bali Resort as your dining destination.

-Our other posts on Indonesia may be found here.
-Our video review of the restaurant may be found on our YouTube channel here.
+Our video review of Ju-Ma-Na restaurant may be found on the Two Passports Packed YouTube channel.

 (Visited in September 2017)